AhmedMoneimm/Drowsiness-Detection/README.md

 ## Key Features

 - Driver drowsiness detection: The system utilizes facial expression analysis to detect signs of driver drowsiness.
-- High accuracy: Leveraging PyTorch and YOLOv8 architecture, the system achieves precise prediction of drivers as awake or drowsy.
+- High accuracy: Leveraging PyTorch, YOLOv8 architecture, the system achieves precise prediction of drivers as awake or drowsy.
 - Promotes driver safety: By detecting signs of drowsiness, the system serves as a valuable tool to raise driver awareness and encourage timely rest breaks, reducing the risk of fatigue-related accidents.

 ## How it Works